Daniel Arismendi

 Daniel Enrique Arismendi Marchán ([daˈnjel arisˈmendi], born 4 July 1982) is a Venezuelan footballer who coaches and plays as a striker for Orlando City Soccer School Hunters Creek in the United Premier Soccer League.

 Club career

 According to English press, Arismendi was pursued by Premier League club Wigan Athletic and has been monitored by clubs in Mexico for some time.

 International career

 Arismendi scored two goals for his country in a 2010 FIFA World Cup qualifier against Bolivia in Maracaibo.

-Arismendi has played 31 games for the Venezuela national team, scoring 11 goals.

 Also participated in the 2007 Copa América in Venezuela, where he was called by Richard Páez and reached the second round, finishing sixth in the tournament.
 With the new coach Cesar Farías, who arrived in 2008 Arismendi had no continuity with Richard if he had.

 In 2020, Arismendi is playing for United Premier Soccer League club Celta USA.
 He scored the game-winning goal in a 1-0 inter-club derby win against Celta Gunners.